IN-DEPTH

 Q. Once Santander buys Popular, all the companies and foundations are grouped into the Fundación Hispánica.
 Is that right?

 A. Well, in the last years of Ángel Ron’s presidency, the foundations were grouped under the name Fundación Hispánica.
 It was called Fundación Hispánica, Grupo Popular.
 It became the Foundation of Banco Popular and received financial support from the bank, later changing its name to Fundación Banco Popular.
 It had an agreement that stipulated what could be invested.
-With Santander’s arrival, it became independent and operated autonomously.
+With the arrival of Santander, it became independent and operated autonomously.

 A. I suppose so, although that was never Luis Valls’s goal.